Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

-The hypothesis underlying the analyses is that since all countries followed similar trends in petition style and outcomes prior to AI tool release, we can attribute differences in trends during the ten-week period to the introduction of the AI tool.
-We verify the existence of similar trends through a parallel trends analysis and time series figures (included in the SI Appendix) in which we show that before the release of AI, and after all countries receive AI access, trends in style and outcomes of petitions produced in the control country (Australia) were parallel to those in treated countries (the United States, Great Britain, Canada).
-Our comparison of trends followed a difference-in-differences quasi-experimental approach, in which we measured the change in trends between similar groups after some groups received an intervention.
-We focus on the ten weeks of differential access between the launch of the AI tool in treated countries and the launch of the AI tool in Australia.
+The hypothesis underlying our analyses is that since all countries followed similar trends in petition style and outcomes prior to AI tool release, we can attribute differences in trends during the eleven-week period to the introduction of the AI tool.
+We verify the existence of similar trends through a parallel trends analysis (shown in SI Appendix Figure 13) in which we show that before the release of AI, trends in style and outcomes of petitions produced in the control country (Australia) were parallel to those in treated countries (the United States, Great Britain, Canada).
+We also qualitatively observe that time series of petition style and outcome are again parallel after the period of differential access, when all countries have AI access, as shown in SI Appendix Figure 26.
+Our comparison of trends follows a difference-in-differences quasi-experimental approach, in which we measure the change in trends between similar groups after some groups received an intervention.
+We focus on the eleven weeks of differential access between the launch of the AI tool in treated countries and the launch of the AI tool in Australia.
 We leverage two types of specifications for the difference-in-differences approach: static and dynamic.
 In the static difference-in-differences specification, we measure the overall effect across countries and weeks of AI access for treated countries.
 In the dynamic difference-in-differences specification, we measure the effect of AI access for each week in which treated countries have AI access~\cite{callaway2021difference}.
-We also confirm our results through a series of robustness tests and a synthetic controls analysis, which reaffirm our difference-in-differences results (see SI Appendix).
+We also confirm our results through a series of robustness tests (see SI Appendix Figures 14-23, 33, 34) and a synthetic controls analysis (see SI Appendix Figures 37-39), which reaffirm our difference-in-differences results.